Bitcoin Loans: How to borrow against your BTC

 Total Interest Charged$4,500$2,471

-Fees For Borrowing Against BTC
+Fees for Borrowing Against Your $BTC

 Fees for Bitcoin loans are straightforward in most cases.

 • Origination Fee (Administration Fee): Some loans require a one-time fee for admin expenses.
 Some lenders call it an administration fee.
-Although it’s a one-time fee, BTC loans are typically short-term loans, so a one-time fee can have a big impact on borrowing costs.
+Although it’s a one-time fee, $BTC loans are typically short-term loans, so a one-time fee can have a big impact on borrowing costs.

 • Withdrawal Fee: With some lenders, you may have to pay to withdraw your Bitcoin from the platform.